MCFpy/mcf/docs/source/index.rst

 Modified Causal Forests
 =======================

-Welcome to the documentation of **mcf**, the Python package implementing the **m**odified **c**ausal **f**orest introduced by `Lechner (2018) <https://doi.org/10.48550/arXiv.1812.09487>`_.
+Welcome to the documentation of **mcf**, the Python package implementing the Modified Causal Forest introduced by `Lechner (2018) <https://doi.org/10.48550/arXiv.1812.09487>`_.
 This package allows you to estimate heterogeneous treatment effects for binary and multiple treatments from experimental or observational data.
 Additionally, it allows to learn optimal policy allocations.

 If you're new to the **mcf** package, we recommend following these steps: